 Are these moonshiners really portraying the truest versions of themselves or are they acting how they have been taught a moonshiner acts?

-Sutton was a shrewd man who was a natural born marketer.
+Popcorn Sutton is a world-famous moonshiner.
+He was a shrewd man who was a natural-born marketer.

 He was of the mountains, of course, but I think he found behaving a certain way increased his notoriety and his marketability.